AmanoTooko7/AgentRAG-framework/README.md

 4. Regarding the models mentioned in second and third points above you can download [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2); [bge-reranker-v2-m3](https://huggingface.co/BAAI/bge-reranker-v2-m3)

 ## Sundry
-LLM can use ollama or vllm for local runing, our vllm version is `0.14.1`;
+LLM can use ollama or vllm for local runing, our vllm version is `0.14.1`;wiki's retriever use [google/embeddinggemma-300m](https://huggingface.co/google/embeddinggemma-300m)